wseis/qmra/docs/source/index.rst

 ===============================

 QMRA allows the user to perform a first-stage risk assessment of the water supply system by two different options.
-First, by using default values dervied from international guideline documents scientific literature (see `database <https://kwb-r.github.io/qmra.db/>`_).
+First, by using default values derived from international guideline documents and scientific literature (see `database <https://kwb-r.github.io/qmra.db/>`_).
 Second, by creating own scenarios (treatments, exposure scenarios) and providing numeric values for the model input of interest.

 User specific treatments
 ########################